 Are you an athlete or person who is thinking about becoming vegan, vegetarian, or plant-based or you already are?
 Then you are in the right place!
 I’m here to show you that you can thrive in life & athletics fueled by plants! 🌱You’re of course welcome here even if you aren’t plant-based.
 You will still find valuable sports & general nutrition tips here!

 SURPRISE!
-I took & passed the RD exam on my 1st try on Wednesday December 28, 2022! 🥳 No one knew I was taking my exam today except my husband. 😂 I was supposed to take tomorrow (Wednesday Jan.4, 2023), but I was so sick of working & studying (if you know, you know 😅), so I moved my exam.
-It was risky, but it paid off! ☺️ Let me reintroduce myself as Amanda, M.Ed, RD! 🥳
+I took & passed the Registered Dietitian Nutritionist (RDN) exam on my 1st try on Wednesday December 28, 2022! 🥳 No one knew I was taking my exam today except my husband. 😂 I was supposed to take tomorrow (Wednesday Jan.4, 2023), but I was so sick of working & studying (if you know, you know 😅), so I moved my exam.
+It was risky, but it paid off! ☺️ Let me reintroduce myself as Amanda, M.Ed, RDN! 🥳

 My last post was September 22, 2020 to be exact… And wow has a lot happened between then & now.